SteeltoeOSS/Samples/Security/src/RedisDataProtectionKeyStore/README.md

 Next, scale the app to multi-instance (eg. `cf scale keystore -i 2`).
 Wait for the new instance to startup.

 Using the same browser session, click on the `Protected` menu item a couple more times.
 It may take a couple clicks to get routed to the second app instance.
 When this happens, you should see the InstanceId changing but the SessionId and the ProtectedData remaining the same.

+A couple things to note at this point about this app:
+* The app is using the CloudFoundry Redis service to store session data.
+As a result, the session data is available to all instances of the app.
+* The `session handle` that is in the session cookie and the data that is stored in the session in Redis is encrypted using keys that are now stored in the keyring which is also stored in the CloudFoundry Redis service.
+So when you scale the app to multiple instances the same keyring is used by all instances and therefore the `session handle` and the session data can be decrypted by any instance of the application.